Coronavirus (COVID-19): financial help and social supports

 Small Business Real Property Tax Rebate Program

-The COVID-19 Small Business Real Property Tax Rebate Program will provide eligible businesses with a one-time rebate of 50% of property taxes paid for the last 6 months of the 2020-21 tax year.
+The COVID-19 Small Business Real Property Tax Rebate Program will provide eligible businesses with a one-time rebate of $1,000 or 50% of property taxes paid for the last 6 months of the 2020-21 tax year.

 Support for municipalities